HesselM/rpicross_notes/10-combine.md

 ### Remote `ROS_MASTER_URI` : Test 1

-1. First we need to determine the IP of the 'HOST~$' on which the VM is active.
+1. First we need to determine the IP of the `HOST~$` on which the VM is active.
 On unix systems we simply can use:
     ```
     HOST~$ hostname
       Hessels-MacBook-Pro.local